Chapter H5: Unearned income

 H5100 Capital treated as income

-Any sums that are paid
+Any sums that are paid1. regularly and

 2. with reference to a period of time